 - School Garden Startup Guide Gives a brief overview of planning and garden team building in English and Spanish

-- Gardening Resources from Team Nutrition
+- Gardening Resources from Team Nutrition at USDA

 - School Garden Support Organization Network Peer to peer learning opportunities through webinars, gatherings, and an online forum